simrenbasra/simys-blog/_posts/2025-08-31-email_genie_part7.md

   <img src="{{ site.baseurl }}/assets/email-genie/phase_7/flat_index.png" alt="Flat Index" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

 All index types need the dimension of the embeddings as input.
-After creating the index, we use `add()` to insert the embeddings.
+After creating the index, I use `add()` to insert the embeddings.
 For the Flat index this just stores all vectors, ready for search.

 **IVF Index**

-For IVF, we pass in the embedding dimension and set the similarity metric to cosine similarity.
-We also set the number of buckets to divide the embeddings into, for this project I chose 10.
+For IVF, I pass in the embedding dimension and set the similarity metric to cosine similarity.
+I also set the number of buckets to divide the embeddings into, for this project I chose 10.

 <div style="text-align: center;">
   <img src="{{ site.baseurl }}/assets/email-genie/phase_7/IVF_1.png" alt="IVF Index 1" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

-Before adding embeddings to an IVF index, we need to train the index so that it can calculate the cluster centres.
-Once trained, we can add the embeddings to their clusters.
+Before adding embeddings to an IVF index, I needed to train the index so that it could calculate the cluster centres.
+Once trained, I added the embeddings to their clusters.

 <div style="text-align: center;">
   <img src="{{ site.baseurl }}/assets/email-genie/phase_7/IVF_2.png" alt="IVF Index 2" style="max-width: 100%; height: auto; margin: 20px 0;">